Johnson County Court Records

 Divorce and Custody

 Dissolution of marriage cases are filed with the District Clerk and generate a public docket that can be searched through the Odyssey portal.
-Basic information such as the case number, filing and disposition dates, and the names of the parties is available online.
-However, certain attachments — financial affidavits, psychological evaluations, and records pertaining to minor children — may be restricted from public access.
+Basic information — the case number, filing and disposition dates, and party names — is available online.
+However, certain attachments such as financial affidavits, psychological evaluations, and records relating to minor children may be restricted from public access.
 Filing a new divorce action costs $350.00, while motions to modify custody or support are $80.00.

 Protective Orders